 Project Status: Testing is complete.
-The final analysis is in progress and is expected in Q4 2024.
+The final analysis is in progress and is expected to be completed in Q4 2024.

 Product Description: Commercial clothes dryers using electric heat pump technology in place of, or in addition to, electric resistance elements to dry textiles.
 Commercial heat pump dryers may be utilized in vended applications or as on-premises laundry.